neumino/neumino.github.io/movies.md

-### Crime Story
+### Monster Hunter: Legends of the Guild
-*Released on 2021-08-13, vote average 5.4*
+*Released on 2021-08-12, vote average 6.4*

-When ex-mob boss Ben Myers is targeted in a home robbery, he goes on a deadly rampage of vengeance.
-But with his family caught in the crosshairs, Myers must finally face the consequences of his dark past.
+In a world where humans and fearsome monsters live in an uneasy balance, young hunter Aiden fights to save his village from destruction by a dragon.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/3j9M8xFx_j8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/PqFjjs_qNn4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>